OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

     sudo ./quartus-0.0-0.02iofs-linux.run
     ```

-5. Install Quartus Patches 0.11 (required for oneAPI only), 0.19 (Ethernet).
+5. Install Quartus Patches 0.02 patch (oneAPI), 0.11 patch (PCIe), and 0.19 patch (Ethernet Subsystem).
 All required patches are provided in the **Assets** of the OFS FIM Release: https://github.com/OFS/ofs-agx7-pcie-attach/ofs-2023.2

 6. Verify that patches have been installed correctly.
 They should be listed in the output of the following command.